 The government has introduced a 10% EWS reservation for general category candidates.
-This is for all those candidates who are covered under any reservations (such as OBC, SC, ST and except PH and Ex-servicemen criteria) and belong to economically backward sections.
+This is for all those candidates who are not covered under any reservations (such as OBC, SC, ST and except PH and Ex-servicemen criteria) and belong to economically backward sections.

 EWS Certificate – Who is eligible to claim EWS Quota?

 The government has laid down certain eligibility conditions for candidates to be able to claim reservation under this new category.
 EWS full form is ‘Economically Weaker Section’.

-To be eligible for EWS certificate, you will have to satisfy all the conditions mentioned below:
+To be eligible for the EWS certificate, you will have to satisfy all the conditions mentioned below:

 - You should be a ‘general’ candidate (not covered under reservation for SC, ST or OBC).

 - Your family’s gross annual income should be below Rs.
 8 lakhs.
-This includes income from all sources such as agriculture, salary, business, etc. for the financial year prior to your applying for the exam.
+This includes income from all sources such as agriculture, salary, business, etc. for the financial year before you apply for the exam.

 - Your family should not own agricultural land of size 5 acres or more.

 - Your family should not own a residential flat of area 1000 square feet or more.

 - Your family should not own a residential plot (in notified municipalities) of area 100 square yards or more.